dvlprsh/brightid-onchain-demo/README.md

 ## References
 You can find more details about BrightID app in [BrightID docs](https://brightid.gitbook.io/brightid/).

-You can find more details about Interep onchain group in [Interep docs](https://docs.interep.link/guides/onchain-groups).
+You can find more details about Semaphore in [Semaphore docs](https://semaphore.appliedzkp.org/docs/introduction).